keymanapp/keyman/linux/keyman-config/README.md

 `./list_installed_kmp.py` shows name, version, id, description of each installed keyboard

 `./list_installed_kmp.py -s` shows name, version, id of each installed keyboard

-### list_kmp.py

-`./list_kmp.py`

-Find all known keyboard packages in the api and sort the ids into files according to:

-* goodjsonkmp.txt - kmp with kmp.json
-* goodinfkmp.txt - kmp with kmp.inf but no kmp.json
-* brokeninf.txt - kmp with kmp.inf but can't process it
-* infnokeyboard.txt - kmp with kmp.info but no [Keyboard]
-* nokmp.txt - no kmp
-* nodata.txt - no data in the api for the keyboard